GeekyVarun/AirlineTicketBooking/README.md

 ## Requirements
 - A user should be able to search for flights from one place to another.
     - User should be able to mention the `src` and `dest` details.
-    - User should be able to select the date of journey. _{V2 -> multicity and round trip implementation}_
     - User should be able to select the class of the flights.
 (Non-mandatory, have some default value)
     - User should be able to select the number of seats.
 (Non-mandatory, have some default value)
     - List down the flights based on the above data.
     - The best available flights should be shown based on price and least journey time.
     - Need to support pagination so that we can list chunk of flights at one point of time.
     - Filter of flights should be supported based on Price, Departure Time, Arrival time, Journey time, etc. _{V2 -> some more filters}_
-- A user should be able to book a flight considering that user is reisterred on the platform.
+- A user should be able to book a flight considering that user is registered on the platform.
-    - Excess luggage addition feature should be supported.

 - Tracking of the flight prices should be possible; user should be notified for any price drops or any delays. _{V2 -> some more notification service}_
 - For booking, the user has to make a payment. `(dummy)`
 - User should be able to list their previous and upcoming flights.